blender/blender/doc/python_api/rst/info_gotcha.rst

 Typically operators check for the active area type, a selection or active object they can operate on, but some operators are more picky about when they run.

-In most cases you can figure out what context an operator needs simply be seeing how its used in Blender and thinking about what it does.
+In most cases you can figure out what context an operator needs simply be seeing how it's used in Blender and thinking about what it does.

 Unfortunately if you're still stuck - the only way to **really** know whats going on is to read the source code for the poll function and see what its checking.

-For python operators its not so hard to find the source since its included with with Blender and the source file/line is included in the operator reference docs.
+For python operators it's not so hard to find the source since it's included with Blender and the source file/line is included in the operator reference docs.

 Downloading and searching the C code isn't so simple, especially if you're not familiar with the C language but by searching the operator name or description you should be able to find the poll function with no knowledge of C.